Skip to main content

 For more information

-Review the BBB Tip: Shop Safe and Shop Smart this Holiday Season for more ways to protect yourself from scams during holiday shopping.
+Review the BBB Tip: Shop safe this holiday season for more ways to protect yourself from scams during holiday shopping.

 If you're looking to purchase an artificial Christmas tree online, read BBB's tips and stay alert for common Christmas tree scams.